JuliaPhylo/SNaQ.jl/docs/src/man/snaq_est.md

 After we have [Inputs for SNaQ](@ref), we can estimate the network using the input data `raxmlCF` and starting from tree (or network) `astraltree`.
-We first impose the constraint of at most 0 hybrid node, that is, we estimate a tree.
+We first set `hmax=0` to impose the constraint of at most 0 hybrid node, that is, we estimate a tree.
 ```julia
 net0 = snaq!(astraltree,raxmlCF, hmax=0, filename="net0", seed=1234)